MyZenKey/sp-sdk-ios/README.md

 * Register your application - Access the Service Provider portal to register your application and obtain a valid `clientId` and `clientSecret`.
 * Identify user information data you want to capture - The ZenKey enrollment process includes asking for personal user data.
 The ZenKey services itself does not accumulate the personal data used for authentication.
 That data remains secured by the user's  wireless carrier.
 Encrypted user information is only shared with Service Providers upon subscriber consent.
 Users are able to choose whether to share their data and specifically what data will be shared with each participating Service Provider.
 There are various user data  "scopes" already defined in the ZenKey which you can select to be captured during the enrollment process, such as email address, name, phone number.
 * Identify if you need custom redirect URIs - Redirect URIs will be used for callbacks to several ZenKey services

-* For Pre-Release: set up Git Access - While the SDK is under development (Pre-Release), we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
+**Note:** For Pre-Release: set up Git Access - While the SDK is under development (Pre-Release), we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
 If that is not possible, download the source [here](https://git.xcijv.net/sp-sdk/sp-sdk-ios) and place it in your project directory.

 ```bash
 git submodule add https://git.xcijv.net/sp-sdk/sp-sdk-ios